-Families across Medway will start receiving news of the secondary school their child has been offered for September 2020 today, national offer day.
+Families across Medway will start receiving news of the secondary school their child has been offered for September 2021 from today (1 March).

-The school admissions process for Medway is a huge task and involves the council's School Admissions and Transport team processing secondary school applications for 4,245 children, including 765 children from outside the Medway area.
+The school admissions process for Medway is a huge task and involves our School Admissions and Transport team processing secondary school applications for a total of 4,459 children, which includes 1,028 children from outside Medway.

-This year, more than 98 per cent of families used the council's online application process to submit their preferences.
+We offer parents the opportunity to submit their child’s applications online, using a quick and simple form.
+This year, more than 99 per cent of families used the online application process to submit their preferences.

-“I would also like to thank our admissions team for all their hard work.
-It is a testament to them that 91 per cent of children have been allocated a place at their first or second choice school.”
+“I would also like to thank our admissions team for all their hard work.”